signalfx/signalfx-agent/README.md

 ## Installation

 The agent is available for Linux in both a containerized and standalone form.
-Whatever form you use, the dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime, so there are no additional dependencies required.
-This means that the agent should work on any relatively modern Linux distribution (kernel version 2.6+).
+In both forms the dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime, so there are no additional dependencies.
+This means that the agent works on any modern Linux distribution (kernel version 2.6+).

 The agent is also available on Windows in standalone form.
 It contains its own Python runtime, but has an external depencency on the [Visual C++ Compiler for Python 2.7](https://www.microsoft.com/EN-US/DOWNLOAD/DETAILS.ASPX?ID=44266) in order to operate.
 The agent supports Windows Server 2008 and above.

-To get started deploying the Smart Agent directly on a host, see the [Smart Agent Quick Install](./docs/smart-agent-quick-install.md) guide.
+To get started deploying the Smart Agent on a single Windows or Linux host, see the [Smart Agent Quick Install](./docs/smart-agent-quick-install.md) guide.

 ### Deployment